Collecting the data

 The Australian Internet Usage Survey

+The Australian Internet Usage Survey (AIUS) investigates who uses the internet, what benefits Australians get from the internet, and what barriers exist to its connection and use.
+The AIUS changes slightly each year to account for changes in society (such as the COVID-19 pandemic and new developments in technology).
 The AIUS uses a sequential mixed-mode data collection design, which allows participants to complete the survey either online or in hardcopy.
 To ensure the survey includes both people who use the internet and those who do not, invitations to complete the survey are sent via post.
-More details regarding the AIUS sampling and recruitment method can be found below.
+More details can be found in the AIUS sampling and recruitment method report the AIUS sampling and recruitment method report.

 Understanding digital inclusion at the local level

-While the AIUS survey enables a national Index score for a range of socio-demographic groupings its sample size does not collect large numbers of responses for every regional area.
+While the AIUS survey enables a national Index score across a range of socio-demographic attributes, it does not always collect large numbers of responses for every region or area.
 To provide a regional view, the ADII uses a robust technique called Small Area Estimates (SAE).
 SAEs combine survey data with additional data from sources with broader coverage, such as the Australian Census.
 They are a valuable approach for enhancing the value and detail of survey results from a finite sample of participants.

-In modelling SAEs for the Index, analysts at the Social Research Centre combine national AIUS survey data with the ABS Census to estimate Index scores at the State and Local Government Areas.
-More details regarding the SAE method can be found below.
+In modelling SAEs, analysts at the Social Research Centre combine total Index, Affordability, Access and Digital Ability scores derived from the national AIUS survey data with the ABS Census to estimate Index scores for each State or Territory, and for Local Government Areas.

 Map of Australia with location pins stuck into it